-- Abstract: We propose a meta-learning approach that learns from multiple tasks in a transductive setting, by leveraging unlabeled information in the query set to learn a more powerful meta-model.
-To develop our framework we revisit the empirical Bayes formulation for multi-task learning.
-The evidence lower bound of the marginal log-likelihood of empirical Bayes decomposes as a sum of local KL divergences between the variational posterior and the true posterior of each task.
-We derive a novel amortized variational inference that couples all the variational posteriors into a meta-model, which consists of a synthetic gradient network and an initialization network.
-The combination of local KL divergences and synthetic gradient network allows for backpropagating information from unlabeled data, thereby enabling transduction.
-Our results on the Mini-ImageNet and CIFAR-FS benchmarks for episodic few-shot classification significantly outperform previous state-of-the-art methods.
+- Abstract: We propose a meta-learning approach that learns from multiple tasks in a transductive setting, by leveraging the unlabeled query set in addition to the support set to generate a more powerful model for each task.
+To develop our framework, we revisit the empirical Bayes formulation for multi-task learning.
+The evidence lower bound of the marginal log-likelihood of empirical Bayes decomposes as a sum of local KL divergences between the variational posterior and the true posterior on the query set of each task.
+We derive a novel amortized variational inference that couples all the variational posteriors via a meta-model, which consists of a synthetic gradient network and an initialization network.
+Each variational posterior is derived from synthetic gradient descent to approximate the true posterior on the query set, although where we do not have access to the true gradient.
+Our results on the Mini-ImageNet and CIFAR-FS benchmarks for episodic few-shot classification outperform previous state-of-the-art methods.
+Besides, we conduct two zero-shot learning experiments to further explore the potential of the synthetic gradient.

 - Keywords: Meta-learning, Empirical Bayes, Synthetic Gradient, Information Bottleneck